 Standards for Minimum Academic Performance in the Liberal Studies major

 Liberal Studies majors must meet the requirements for graduation as specified in the Undergraduate Catalog.
 These include the completion of a minimum of 120 credits with a 2.0 cumulative grade point average and a minimum 2.0 grade point average in each of the two areas of study.

 Requirements for the Liberal Studies major

-In addition to meeting the Liberal Arts and Sciences Curriculum (LASC) requirements for all undergraduates, which is 40 credits, the Liberal Studies major will complete a minimum of 39 credits from two areas of study.
+In addition to meeting the 40-credit Liberal Arts and Sciences Curriculum (LASC) requirements for all undergraduates, Liberal Studies majors complete a minimum of 39 credits from two areas of study.

-The first area (18-24 credits) must be completed at Worcester State University in one of the University’s established minors.
+The first area (18-27 credits) must be completed in an established minor at Worcester State University.

 In addition, all Liberal Studies students must take: